SeaQL/seaql.github.io/SeaORM/docs/03-generate-entity/01-sea-orm-cli.md

 ## Configure Environment

-Setting `DATABASE_URL` in your environment, or create a `.env` file in your project root.
+Set `DATABASE_URL` in your environment, or create a `.env` file in your project root.
 Specify your database connection.

 ```env title=".env"
 DATABASE_URL=sql://username:password@localhost/database